teodorlu/starting-clojure/notebooks/box/interactive-programming-with-data.md

 # interactive programming with data

-I'm going to talk about what I love about Clojure 😁
+I'm going to talk about why I love Clojure 😁

 And what I love about Clojure is **interactive programming with data**.